Search⌘ K

 DNS and load balancing

 If we have 99 simultaneous users, load-balancing through DNS routing can ensure that servers A, B, and C each handle 33 clients, rather than server A being overloaded with 99 and servers B and C sitting idle.
-Routing client requests to the right server, the right tier where processing happens, helps ensure system stability.
+Routing client requests to the correct server and the appropriate tier where processing occurs helps ensure system stability.
 We need to know how to do this.

 Caching